elisokal/11dotjs/README.md

 11dotjs (pronounced like "eleven.js") is an open-source TypeScript / JavaScript project.
 It’s **not** a framework, or API, and it’s **not** opinionated.
 11dotjs **is** independent of all web-authoring frameworks, so you can use it with or without any of them.
 Its only dependency is the TypeScript compiler and your browser.
 ## Goals
 - Share free, lightweight, ready-to-use web components with the masses.
-- Promote a web-authoring model based on JSON instead of HTML.
+- Promote a web-authoring model based on Objects instead of HTML.
 ## Turn your code up to eleven with 11dotjs.
 With the **11dotjs** web-authoring model, you code the UI in intuitive JSON, then invoke the **11dotjs Composer** to convert the JSON directly to the browser’s DOM document.
 ## See a Demo